Protection dogs: best practices to adopt

 ✅ To do:

-• Stop (or walk slowly, but not directly towards the dog).
+• Stop or move forward slowly (but not directly towards the dog).

-• Take your walking poles in one hand and point them downwards
+• Take your walking sticks in one hand and point them downwards

-• Turn your back on the herding dog / flee in a hurry
+• Turn your back on the dog or flee precipitately

 MAG-©pastokezako-vtt.